 It’s no wonder then that TikTok, Gen Z’s favorite app, is full of tutorials for spells, spiritual hacks, and even curses.
 Its prevalence is most noticeable among Berlin’s queer, hip, intersectionally aware community.
 I couldn’t help but wonder:

 Is there a cross-over between witchcraft, queerness, or queer sex even?

 While looking for an answer, I quickly encountered the cultural significance of witchcraft for numerous communities, which I, as your run-of-the-mill white cis gay, am not a part of.
-Other than moon sign readings or cooking with the healing power of the rosequarz, witchcraft is tightly connected to various century-old cultures around the world and thus understandably gatekeeps its knowledge and power towards those who fall into the category of the caucasian coloniser.
+Other than moon sign readings, or cooking with the healing power of the rosequarz, witchcraft is tightly connected to various century-old cultures around the world.
+It thus understandably gatekeeps its knowledge and power from those who fall into the category of the caucasian coloniser.
 In order to explore my question further, however, I was lucky to meet up with Eli, a queer witch.
-Intrigued, respectfully, I went for a walk with him through the local Friedrichshain cemetery.
-Talking all things witchcraft, queerness and sexuality.
+Intrigued, we went for a (respectful) walk through the local Friedrichshain cemetery, and talked about all things witchcraft, queerness, and sexuality.

 “Palo Santo,” says Eli as he gets a pretty little stick of wood from his pocket.
 “I use it to draw positive energy towards me or to cleanse.”

 I’ve seen palo santo on social media before, mostly in the hands of white women describing its use and where it comes from.
 It’s the kind of content that usually feels somewhat… L.A.
 An interesting practice, stripped of all its cultural significance.
 Still, most of the witchcraft content I have encountered online feels much more negative: solutions for curses or instructions on what to do with voodoo dolls placed in your apartment by someone else.
 I have to ask: